vanillasoap/kicad-mcp/README.md

 # KiCad MCP Server

-> ⚠️ **WARNING**: This project was quickly hacked together and is largely untested.
-Expect things to break.
-Use at your own risk.
-I plan on improving it over time, but if you find bugs, please open an issue or submit a pull request to fix them (see Contributing section below).

-> ⚠️ **WARNING**: This project is optimized for Mac.
-While there exists some basic support for Windows and Linux, not all functionality is guaranteed to work.

 This guide will help you set up a Model Context Protocol (MCP) server for KiCad.
 While the examples in this guide often reference Claude Desktop, the server is compatible with **any MCP-compliant client**.
 You can use it with Claude Desktop, your own custom MCP clients, or any other application that implements the Model Context Protocol.

 ## Table of Contents